Evaluating patients with established venous thromboembolism for acquired and inherited risk factors

-- Robertson L, Yeoh SE, Stansby G, Agarwal R. Effect of testing for cancer on cancer- and venous thromboembolism (VTE)-related mortality and morbidity in patients with unprovoked VTE.
-Cochrane Database Syst Rev 2015; :CD010837.
+- Robertson L, Yeoh SE, Stansby G, Agarwal R. Effect of testing for cancer on cancer- and venous thromboembolism (VTE)-related mortality and morbidity in people with unprovoked VTE.
+Cochrane Database Syst Rev 2017; 8:CD010837.

 - Piccioli A, Lensing AW, Prins MH, et al. Extensive screening for occult malignant disease in idiopathic venous thromboembolism: a prospective randomized clinical trial.
 J Thromb Haemost 2004; 2:884.

 - Van Doormaal FF, Terpstra W, Van Der Griend R, et al. Is extensive screening for cancer in idiopathic venous thromboembolism warranted?
 J Thromb Haemost 2011; 9:79.

 - Cornuz J, Pearson SD, Creager MA, et al. Importance of findings on the initial evaluation for cancer in patients with symptomatic idiopathic deep venous thrombosis.
 Ann Intern Med 1996; 125:785.